EricssonResearch/spindump/README.md

     --remote h

 The --interface option sets the local interface to listen on.
 The default is whatever is the default interface on the given system.
 The --input-file option sets the packets to be read from a PCAP-format file.
 PCAP-format files can be stored, e.g., with the tcpdump option "-w".
 The --remote option sets software to listen to connection information collected by other spindump instances running elsewhere in silent mode.
 The machine where the other instance runs in is specified by the address h.
 Currently, only one instance can run in one machine, using port 5040.
 However, a given Spindump instance can connect to multiple other instances when multiple -remote options are used.

+    --help

+Outputs information about the command usage and options.

+    --version

+Outputs the version number

 # Installation